-A: It doesn’t matter what gender your parents are.
-Research shows that the most important influences on a child’s happiness and development are the quality of the child’s relationship with a parent or parents, the quality of parents’ relationship with each other or other adults, and economic factors.
-Having just one parent or having two of the same gender doesn’t leave children any less well-adjusted than having one of either gender.
+It doesn’t matter what gender your parents are.
+Research shows that the most important influences on a child’s happiness and development are the quality of the child’s relationship with a parent or parents, the quality of parents’ relationship with each other or other adults and economic factors.
+Having a single parent or having two of the same gender doesn’t leave children any less well-adjusted than having parents who are a male and female couple.

 A parent’s “gender conformity”—how well they conform to society’s expectations of gender roles—is also irrelevant for evaluating the “best interests of the child,” the standard that courts use to determine custody issues.
-Studies on gender-nonconforming parents (masculine women or feminine men, for instance) have found that when traditional mom and dad parenting roles are reversed or reshuffled—or even combined in the caretaking of a single parent—there is no adverse effect on the child.
+Studies on gender-nonconforming parents (such as masculine women or feminine men, for instance) have found that when traditionally gendered mom and dad parenting roles are reversed or reshuffled—or even combined in the caretaking of a single parent—there is no adverse effect on the child.

-A: Children tend to have fewer preconceived notions about gender than adults do.
-But it’s not uncommon for children to be upset in some way about a transgender parent’s transition.
-Studies have shown that preschool-age and adult children generally seem to adapt best to a parent’s transition, while adolescents tend to have the most trouble.
+Children tend to have fewer preconceived notions about gender than adults do.
+Experiences vary for children with a transgender parent who transitions.
+Studies have shown that preschool age and adult children generally adapt better to a parent’s transition, while adolescent children tend to face more challenges.

-Extra factors come into play as well, however, such as the fact that it can be tricky finding someone to talk to who has gone through the same thing, as there are a limited number of resources available to transgender parents and their families.
+Extra factors come into play as well, however, such as the fact that it can be tricky finding someone to talk to who has gone through the same experience.
+There are a limited number of resources available to transgender parents and their families.

 Also, when a married parent transitions, the change may cause some conflict in the marriage itself, a situation that is bound to affect the children.
-This is of course made much worse when the nontransgender parent is openly hostile about the transition—although that is by no means always the situation.
+This is often made much worse if the cisgender parent is openly hostile about the transition—although that is by no means always the situation.

-It is important to remember that there are many events in the lives of parents and children that may cause difficult emotional responses, and the job of parents and families is to help children deal with them in a healthy way.
+A recent national study found that 58% of transgender parents found their relationships with their children to be the same or better and 13% found that some things were better and some things were worse (National Transgender Discrimination Survey).
+There are many events in the lives of parents and children that may cause difficult emotional responses, and it is the job of parents and families to help children deal with them in a healthy way.

-A: No, there is no evidence of any greater tendency for kids of transgender parents to be transgender themselves, nor to be gay, lesbian or bisexual.
-A wide range of studies dating back to the ’70s have measured no such differences.
+No, there is no evidence of any greater tendency for children of transgender parents to be transgender themselves, nor to be gay, lesbian or bisexual.
+A wide range of studies dating back to the 1970s have measured no such differences.

 - Marlow White, 47: “Be willing to have a dialogue.
 Kids are resilient—they are our best supporters and advocates.
 Since I have transitioned my children have marched with and supported me.”